nistring/ICU/AlphaPose/README.md

       year={2017}
     }

-    @article{li2018crowdpose,
+    @inproceedings{li2019crowdpose,
-      title={CrowdPose: Efficient Crowded Scenes Pose Estimation and A New Benchmark}, author={Li, Jiefeng and Wang, Can and Zhu, Hao and Mao, Yihuan and Fang, Hao-Shu and Lu, Cewu}, journal={arXiv preprint arXiv:1812.00324},
+        title={Crowdpose: Efficient crowded scenes pose estimation and a new benchmark}, author={Li, Jiefeng and Wang, Can and Zhu, Hao and Mao, Yihuan and Fang, Hao-Shu and Lu, Cewu}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, pages={10863--10872},
-      year={2018}
+        year={2019}
     }

+If you used the 3D mesh reconstruction module, please also cite:

+    @inproceedings{li2021hybrik,
+        title={Hybrik: A hybrid analytical-neural inverse kinematics solution for 3d human pose and shape estimation}, author={Li, Jiefeng and Xu, Chao and Chen, Zhicun and Bian, Siyuan and Yang, Lixin and Lu, Cewu}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={3383--3393},
+        year={2021}
+    }

+If you used the PoseFlow tracking module, please also cite:

     @inproceedings{xiu2018poseflow,
       author = {Xiu, Yuliang and Li, Jiefeng and Wang, Haoyu and Fang, Yinghong and Lu, Cewu},